 We also planning to minimise the impact of COVID-19 now and into the future on the well-being of our elderly and vulnerable residents.
-We are investing in our Community Wellbeing Programme and will continue to provide services such as home shopping, and the Community Bus.
+We are investing in our Community Wellbeing Programme and will continue to provide services such as home shopping, the Community Bus and activity packs.

 We have reviewed our operations and made as many cuts as are possible.
-Because of this, we will only have to increase rates by 1.1 per cent.
+Because of this, we will only have to increase rates by 1.6 per cent, which accords with the Local Government Price Index as at December 2019.